holochain/sim1h/README.md

 ## Scaling

-For the purposes of testing hApps with large numbers of "nodes" sim1h should scale well because Dynamodb itself is ridiculously scalable in terms of raw storage/read/write metrics (e.g. 25GB storage in the free tier).
+For the purposes of testing hApps with large numbers of "nodes" sim1h should scale well because Dynamodb itself is very scalable in terms of raw storage/read/write metrics (e.g. 25GB storage in the free tier).

 There are some details to be aware of.